gavinbm/tinybasic/README.md

 - Labels and goto

 # Sample BASIC Programs and their C counterparts
-The tests directory holds a comprehensive catalogue of BASIC programs for you do demo the language and test it's features.
+The tests directory holds a comprehensive catalogue of BASIC programs for you to demo the language and test it's features.
 The directory names are pretty self explanatory for what those programs test (i.e. optional-let is meant to show that LET is optional in all contexts).
 Here is a sample program and how it compiles to C